 By Mark Pender

-NEW YORK (MNI) – MNI’s U.S. retail trade index rose for the third
+NEW YORK (MNI) – MNI’s U.S. retail trade index fell nearly six

-to the results of Market News International’s weekly survey.
+results of Market News International’s weekly survey released Monday.

 Editor’s Note: MNI compiles its retail trade index based on a

 ** Market News International New York Newsroom: 212-669-6430 **